bvm-org/bvm/README.md

   instruction stream, or they can be constructed dynamically.
 They represent an offset into a lexical context in scope at the time of the current function declaration.
-Once a lexical address enters the operand stack, it is *fixed* which ensures that it is stable: i.e. the lexical address itself can be passed to different functions declared in different scopes and the lexical address will continue to point at the same offset in the very same stack.
+Once a lexical address enters the operand stack (in non-*deferred mode*), it is *fixed* which ensures that it is stable: i.e. the lexical address itself can be passed to different functions declared in different scopes and the lexical address will continue to point at the same offset in the very same stack.

 * Stacks.
 A stack is seldom witnessed as a value on the operand stack.
   It appears though when some form of call-with-continuation